-(22) authorised person has the meaning set out in section 18(1) of the LSA (23) bankruptcy order includes a bankruptcy order made pursuant to the Insolvency Act 1986 and any similar order made in any jurisdiction in the world (24) Bar means the Bar of England and Wales (25) Bar Council means The General Council of the Bar as constituted from time to time or a committee thereof (26) Bar Professional Training Course means a course which has been approved by the Bar Standards Board as providing vocational training of appropriate content and quality to satisfy the requirements of the Vocational Stage (27) Bar Standards Board means the board established to exercise and oversee the regulatory functions of the Bar Council (28) Bar Transfer Test means an examination administered by the Bar Standards Board which: (a) is designed to assess whether a person has the professional knowledge (including knowledge of the rules of professional conduct) required in order to practise as a barrister in England and Wales; and (b) covers subjects not already covered by the education and training of the person concerned, the knowledge of which is essential for such practice (29) barrister has the meaning given in s.
-207 of the LSA and includes (a) practising barristers; (b) pupils; and (c) unregistered barristers (30) BMIF means Bar Mutual Indemnity Fund Limited (31) BSB authorised body means BSB legal services bodies and BSB licensed bodies "BSB authorised bodies" shall be construed accordingly (32) BSB authorised individuals means all individuals authorised by the Bar Standards Board to carry on reserved legal activities including: a) practising barristers; b) second six pupils ; c) registered European lawyers (33) BSB authorised persons means BSB authorised bodies and BSB authorised individuals (34) BSB legal services body means a body authorised by the Bar Standards Board in accordance- with Section 3.E other than a BSB licensed body "BSB legal services bodies" shall be construed accordingly (35) BSB licensed body means partnerships, LLPs and companies that have been and continue to be licensed to act as a licensed body by the Bar Standards Board in accordance with Section 3.E (Note that this term is used only where it is necessary to distinguish between BSB licensed bodies and other BSB authorised persons.
-Otherwise, BSB licensed bodies are within the definition of BSB authorised bodies.)
-(36) BSB regulated individuals means BSB authorised individuals , authorised (non-BSB) individuals - employed by BSB authorised bodies and BSB regulated managers
+(22) authorised person has the meaning set out in section 18(1) of the LSA (23) bankruptcy order includes a bankruptcy order made pursuant to the Insolvency Act 1986 and any similar order made in any jurisdiction in the world (24) Bar means the Bar of England and Wales (25) Bar Council means The General Council of the Bar as constituted from time to time or a committee thereof (26) Bar Professional Training Course means a course which has been approved by the Bar Standards Board as providing vocational training of appropriate content and quality to satisfy the requirements of the Vocational Stage (27) Bar Standards Board means the board established to exercise and oversee the regulatory functions of the Bar Council (28) Bar Transfer Test means an examination administered by the Bar Standards Board which. (a) is designed to assess whether a person has the professional knowledge (including knowledge of the rules of professional conduct) required in order to practise as a barrister in England and Wales; and (b) covers subjects not already covered by the education and training of the person concerned, the knowledge of which is essential for such practice (29) barrister has the meaning given in s.
+207 of the LSA and includes (a) practising barristers ; (b) pupils ; and (c) unregistered barristers (30) BMIF means Bar Mutual Indemnity Fund Limited (31) BSB authorised body means a body authorised by the Bar Standards Board in accordance with section E.3 and includes BSB licensed bodies; "BSB authorised bodies" shall be construed accordingly.
+(32) BSB authorised individuals means all individuals authorised by the Bar Standards Board to carry on reserved legal activities including: a) practising barristers; b) second six pupils ; c) registered European lawyers (33) BSB authorised persons means BSB authorised bodies and BSB authorised individuals (34) BSB legal services body means a body authorised by the Bar Standards Board in accordance with Section 3.E other than a BSB licensed body "BSB legal services bodies" shall be construed accordingly (35) BSB licensed body means partnerships, LLPs and companies that have been and continue to be licensed to act as a licensed body by the Bar Standards Board in accordance with Section 3.E; (Note that this term is used only where it is necessary to distinguish- between BSB licensed bodies and other BSB authorised persons.
+Otherwise, BSB licensed bodies are within the definition of BSB- authorised bodies.)